What is Siteimprove?

 Siteimprove is a cloud service that enables you to systematically review your sites for accessibility, SEO, and best practices.
 Sites that have been entered into the system are crawled every five days.
 Reports are generated identifying errors and how to fix them.
 There are several types of reports.

 - Accessibility: Problems with web pages and PDF documents in relation to the WCAG international standards.
+These are broken down into A, AA, AAA, Aria, and best practices conformance levels.

 - Quality Assurance: Broken links, misspelled words, and readability issues, including an inventory of your pages, documents, media files, email addresses, and other content.